Dioxane123/Shadow_tank/readme.txt

-homework of Python program designing lesson in HDU
+source code of Python program designing lesson in HDU